JoseRoca/AfxNova/docs/Graphics /GdiPlus Classes/CGpRegion Class.md

-FUNCTION IsVisible (BYVAL pt AS GpPointF PTR, BYVAL pGraphics AS CGpGraphics PTR) AS GpStatus FUNCTION IsVisible (BYVAL pt AS GpPoint PTR, BYVAL pGraphics AS CGpGraphics PTR) AS GpStatus FUNCTION IsVisible (BYVAL x AS SINGLE, BYVAL y AS SINGLE, BYVAL pGraphics AS CGpGraphics PTR) AS GpStatus FUNCTION IsVisible (BYVAL x AS INT_, BYVAL y AS INT_, BYVAL pGraphics AS CGpGraphics PTR) AS GpStatus FUNCTION IsVisible (BYVAL pt AS GpRectF PTR, BYVAL pGraphics AS CGpGraphics PTR) AS GpStatus FUNCTION IsVisible (BYVAL pt AS GpRect PTR, BYVAL pGraphics AS CGpGraphics PTR) AS GpStatus FUNCTION IsVisible (BYVAL x AS SINGLE, BYVAL y AS SINGLE, BYVAL nWidth AS SINGLE, _ BYVAL nHeight AS SINGLE, BYVAL pGraphics AS CGpGraphics PTR) AS GpStatus FUNCTION IsVisible (BYVAL x AS INT_, BYVAL y AS INT_, BYVAL nWidth AS INT_, _ BYVAL nHeight AS INT_, BYVAL pGraphics AS CGpGraphics PTR) AS GpStatus
+FUNCTION IsVisible (BYVAL pt AS GpPointF PTR, BYVAL pGraphics AS CGpGraphics PTR) AS GpStatus FUNCTION IsVisible (BYVAL pt AS GpPoint PTR, BYVAL pGraphics AS CGpGraphics PTR) AS GpStatus FUNCTION IsVisible (BYVAL x AS SINGLE, BYVAL y AS SINGLE, BYVAL pGraphics AS CGpGraphics PTR) AS GpStatus FUNCTION IsVisible (BYVAL pt AS GpRectF PTR, BYVAL pGraphics AS CGpGraphics PTR) AS GpStatus FUNCTION IsVisible (BYVAL pt AS GpRect PTR, BYVAL pGraphics AS CGpGraphics PTR) AS GpStatus FUNCTION IsVisible (BYVAL x AS SINGLE, BYVAL y AS SINGLE, BYVAL nWidth AS SINGLE, _ BYVAL nHeight AS SINGLE, BYVAL pGraphics AS CGpGraphics PTR) AS GpStatus
 ```

 | Parameter  | Description |